 Women in Stem – Currys PC World

-Currys PC World has partnered with Microsoft to look at some of the great female inventors, visionaries and trailblazers in history, and brought them to life as modern-day cape-wearing life-savers.
+Worked with Currys PC World and Microsoft to look at some of the great female inventors, visionaries and trailblazers in history, and brought them to life as modern-day marvels.

 - People like Stephanie Kwolek (1923 – 2014), who discovered the buttermilk-coloured yarn that we call Kevlar today; an invention has saved thousands of lives around the world.

 - Or Rosalind Franklin (1920 – 1958), who provided Crick and Watson with the missing piece needed to model the DNA helix.

 - Or Ada Lovelace (1815-1852), considered the creator of the world’s first computer program in the 1800s.
 Yes, the world’s first.